GitHubDragonFly/GitHubDragonFly.github.io/viewers/examples/README.md

 - Original files from [three.js OBJ examples](https://github.com/mrdoob/three.js/tree/dev/examples/models/obj/cerberus).
 - Converted and modified to showcase multiple different `OBJ + MTL` loading options:
   - Can be loaded as ZIP files in the OBJ+MTL Viewer
-- GLB related ZIP files can be loaded as such in GLTF WebGPU Viewer:
+- GLB related ZIP files can be loaded as such in either GLTF Viewer or GLTF WebGPU:
   - Designed to showcase loading EXR texture with DRC and GLB cerberus model that has a built-in `uv` set
+  - Exporters might have difficulties exporting these models due to their lack of support for EXR images

 Damaged Helmet example from [three.js GLTF examples](https://github.com/mrdoob/three.js/tree/dev/examples/models/gltf/DamagedHelmet/glTF).
 - Zipped up for testing purposes